robertmuth/Cwerg/README.md

 # Cwerg

-This Project aims at building a targetable C compiler that is easy to understand and modify.
+This Project aims at building a re-targetable C compiler that is easy to understand and modify.

 It is currently developed in Python on top of Eli Bendersky (pycparser)[https://github.com/eliben/pycparser] lexer/parser for C11.

-The project stilll has a along way to go.
-If you are looking for something more mature, a survay of other C-compilers can be found below.
+The project still has a along way to go.
+If you are looking for something more mature, you might save yourself some time by looking at the survey of other C-compilers which can be found below.

+## Project Status

+* basic symbol table in place
+* basic type annotations work

 ## Survey of other open source c-compiler projects